mikepartelow/chesspy/README.md

 For example, when executing pawn promotion like "h8=Q", the engine simply ignored the promotion to Queen and moved the pawn to h8.
 A few moves later, the player moved their Queen, but my engine could find no Queen on the board!
-So it raised an exception, I looked at the move history, and implemented Pawn Promotion.
+So it raised an exception, I looked at the move history, and added tests specifically for Pawn Promotion, in TDD style.

-With a large dataset of less-famous games, I can flush out many cases that I would miss if I wrote individual TDD tests myself.
+With a large dataset of less-famous games, I can flush out many cases that I would miss if I tried to imagine individual TDD tests myself.

 [FGDD Light](app/tests/test_pgn.py#L34)